Absecon commemorates 21st anniversary of 9/11

-Absecon holds its annual 9/11 service at its memorial at Heritage Park.
+Absecon holds its annual 9/11 service at its memorial at Heritage Park on Sunday.

 MATTHEW STRABUK PHOTOS, FOR THE PRESS